 Rosa Mystica Rosa Mysticaa fragrant secret upon the mouth of God.
 Hildegard Von BingenYour praises echoed from her saintly lips.
 A Rose among thornsHeavenly chants of medieval monks fill the air.
 Garden of GodYour divine place of sweet refrain; rest … Continue reading

-I wrote this in response to a classmate, in my World Religions course, that was discussing the Maccabean Revolt and 1 and 2 Maccabees.
-As a Protestant, she was not familiar with the stories found in these books.
-In her … Continue reading
+I wrote this in response to a classmate, in my World Religions course, when we were discussing Judaism, the Maccabean Revolt and 1 and 2 Maccabees.
+As a Protestant, she was not familiar with the stories found in these books. … Continue reading

 Zoroastrianism “may be a minor religion on the world scene today, but it has had a major impact on the world by way of the other monotheisms.”
 (15) Monotheism: “the doctrine or belief that there is only one God.”
 (16) My … Continue reading